Deism: Miracles and divine providence

 The most natural position for Deists was to reject all forms of supernaturalism, including the miracle stories in the Bible.
 The problem was that the rejection of miracles also seemed to entail the rejection of divine providence (that is, God taking a hand in human affairs), something that many Deists were inclined to accept.
 Those who believed in a watch-maker God rejected the possibility of miracles and divine providence.
 They believed that God, after establishing natural laws and setting the cosmos in motion, stepped away.
-He didn't need to keep tinkering with his creation, and the suggestion that he did was insulting.
+He did not need to keep tinkering with his creation, and the suggestion that he did was insulting.
 Others, however, firmly believed in divine providence, and so, were reluctantly forced to accept at least the possibility of miracles.
 God was, after all, all-powerful and could do whatever he wanted including temporarily suspending his own natural laws.

 Freedom and necessity

-Enlightenment philosophers under the influence of Newtonian science tended to view the universe as a vast machine, created and set in motion by a creator being that continues to operate according to natural law without any divine intervention.
+Enlightenment philosophers under the influence of Newtonian science tended to view the universe as a vast machine, created and set in motion by a creator being, that continues to operate according to natural law without any divine intervention.
 This view naturally led to what was then called "necessitarianism" (the modern term is "determinism"): the view that everything in the universe—including human behavior—is completely, causally determined by antecedent circumstances and natural law.
 (See, for example, La Mettrie's L'Homme machine.)
 As a consequence, debates about freedom versus "necessity" were a regular feature of Enlightenment religious and philosophical discussions.
 Reflecting the intellectual climate of the time, there were differences among Deists about freedom and determinism.
 Some, such as Anthony Collins, were actually necessitarians.